In-House Quality-Check: Initially, all the new submissions are checked by our editorial staff for content related criteria such as

 - Step 5:Authors are notified by E-mail when a manuscript has or has not been accepted for publication.

 Copyediting of Accepted Papers:Finally, once the paper is accepted, it undergoes an in-house evaluation for quality, entirety and format.
 Manuscript is copy-edited by journal's subeditors, to ensure maximum clarity and reach.
-The role of sub-editors is to edit the language for maximum clarity and ensure that the length of the paper, terminology, and notation conform to APA Manual style.
+The role of sub-editors is to edit the language for maximum clarity and ensure that the length of the paper, terminology, and notation conform to Vancouver style for inline text and references from APA Manual style.
 They also ensure that the figures and tables are clear and will fit in the space available.

 Once the article passes all the above steps, it is published Online.